-A Goodyear Welted construction improves the strength and durability of a shoe and worn soles can easily be replaced or repaired.
-The welt is a strip of leather that is stitched to the bottom edge of the shoe.
-Through this stitching the upper leather, lining leather and welt to the bonded insole are united together, the welt is then stitched to the sole to secure it in place.
+A Goodyear Welted construction improves the strength and durability of a shoe.
+The welt is a strip of leather that is stitched to the bottom edge of the shoe, uniting the upper, linings and welt onto the bonded sole.

 The stitching follows the outside of the sole rather than piercing under the foot, as such this maximises water-resistance and reduces the chance of leaking.
 In most instances cork is used between the insole and the outsole giving insulation, extra cushioning and ventilation.